-Dan and I went to Lagos this summer and had an wonderful week of chilling in the sun, reading and drinking cocktails, and more adventurous activities like coastal hikes and surfing!
+Dan and I went to Lagos in the Portuguese Algarve this summer, and had an wonderful week of chilling in the sun, drinking cocktails, coastal hiking, and surfing!
 Of course I was also on a mission to find the best gluten free Lagos Portugal food to share with all of you.
-Luckily, Lagos did not disappoint!
+I wasn’t sure how gluten free Portugal as a country was, knowing that some of their most popular delicacies are gluten-filled pastries (looking at you, pastel de nata).
+I was curious to find out, and luckily, was not disappointed!

-In this gluten free Lagos Portugal guide I am sharing grocery stores, the hotel we stayed at which was perfect for being gluten free, our favorite restaurants and cafes, and even a gluten free McDonald’s!
-As always, just scroll to the bottom of the post for your downloadable gluten free map to Lagos Portugal.
+In this gluten free Portugal guide I am sharing general tips for eating gluten free in Portugal, and specifically the beautiful southern Algarve region.
+As we were based in Lagos, I’m also focusing on the best gluten free Lagos restaurants, grocery stores, and the hotel we stayed at (which was perfect for being gluten free), and even a gluten free McDonald’s!
+As always, just scroll to the bottom of the post for your downloadable map to gluten free Lagos Portugal.

 Gluten Free Lagos Portugal: Where to Stay